guipedrosa/extractor-scrapy/README.md

 Create an class that inherite the Extractor class in Extractor.py and customize for your website cenario.

 * run python [class name].py

+# Tests

+* Run test for the Extractor class with: python test_extractor.py

 # Future updates (todo)